dataluscorp/browser/toolkit/components/telemetry/docs/collection/origin.rst

 Example
 =======

-Firefox Content Blocking blocks web content from certain origins present on a list.
+Datalus Content Blocking blocks web content from certain origins present on a list.
 Users can exempt certain origins from being blocked.
 To improve Content Blocking's effectiveness we need to know these two "what's" of information about that list of "wheres".